balcilar/Orthonormal-Face-Recognition/README.md

 In that research, the minimization function has not got any regularization term[1].
 To test how the regularization terms has an effect on face recognition accuracy, here we reimplemneted mention algorithm and also proposed new regularization term which is in L2 norm.

 In used dataset named CroppedYale, has 58 number of images for every single 38 individuals.
 All face images in that dataset has 192x168 resolution and cropped well manually.
-We splitted entire dataset into 2 group as first 29 instances are train and last 29 instances are test.
+We splitted entire dataset into 2 group as odd order number of images are in train set and even order number images are in test set.
 Here is some example of dataset.

 ![Sample image](sampleinput.jpg?raw=true "Title")